Hassan313/Near-Threshold-SRAM/README.md

 One of the important piece of code that has been uploaded here is the code for calculating the Hold Static Noise Margin (HSNM) and Read Static Noise margin (RSNM).

+The other important piece of code is the code for process variation.

 Please cite the paper and this github code repository when you use these codes from here.

 Thank you.